Kiopsy/onCreate/README.md

     * Users can draw sketches and upload them to their feed
 * Sharing to Instagram stories
     * Users can send their idea post to Instagram and post it onto their Instagram story
+* Idea activity detail page
+    * Users can see the details of a post in a separate activity

 ### 2. Screen Archetypes

 * Login Screen
     * User can login
 * Registration Screen
-    * User can create a new account and add their school email
+    * User can create a new account and add a description and profile image
 * Create Profile Screen
     * User can create a new profile
 * Private Screen